oargueta3/SDCND-Project-5-Vehicle-Detection/README.md

 ### Overview
 An important function of an autonomous vehicle is to be able to detect and track vehicles around it.
 For this project, the objective is to explore a method of detecting vehicles using a linear support vector machine (SVM) and write a software pipeline to detect vehicles on a continous video stream.

-The following are the steps taken to build a vehicle detection pipeline:
+The following were the steps taken to build a vehicle detection pipeline:

 1. Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images.
 2. Apply a color transform and append binned color features, as well as histograms of color, to the HOG feature vector.